Why did the Queensland Government bring forward the Commission's recommendations to May?

 Why was the Commission established?

 The Queensland Government established an independent inquiry into Queensland's Child Safety system.
-As set out in the terms of reference, the Commission of Inquiry's goal is to identify and address systemic issues within the Child Safety system to improve outcomes for children, carers and families across Queensland and creating a safer community for all Queenslanders.
+As set out in the terms of reference, the Commission of Inquiry's goal was to identify and address systemic issues within the Child Safety system to improve outcomes for children, carers and families across Queensland and creating a safer community for all Queenslanders.

 Who is conducting the inquiry?